Local-level governments of Papua New Guinea: Administrative divisions

 At the highest level, Papua New Guinea is divided into four regions, namely the Highlands, Islands, Momase, and Southern regions.

-Below, Papua New Guinea has 22 province-level divisions: 20 integrated provinces, the autonomous province of North Solomons (Bougainville) and the National Capital District.
+Below, Papua New Guinea has 22 province-level divisions: 20 integrated provinces, the Autonomous Region of Bougainville and the National Capital District.

 Each province has one or more districts, and each district has one or more local-level government (LLG) areas.
-For census purposes, the LLG areas are subdivided into wards and those into census units.

-Wards typically consist of a few hundred to a few thousand individuals, and are the lowest level of government administration under LLGs.
+For census purposes, the LLG areas are subdivided into wards consisting of a few hundred to a few thousand individuals.
 Wards are further divided into census units (CU).